The Three Musketeers (1986 film): Plot

 Rochefort, having spied on Constance and the musketeers, is ordered by the Cardinal to stop them.
 Different groups of the Cardinal's men manage to take down the musketeers; Porthos is caught in a fight in an inn, Aramis is shot by gunmen and Athos is fought in another inn by ruffians disguising as customers and an innkeeper.
 D'Artagnan escapes the ambushes, and after defeating Rochefort in a duel on the harbour over a boarding pass, successfully travels to England.
 Although two studs are missing when D'Artagnan receives them from the Duke, suspected to have been stolen by Milady, two new studs are made in their place, just in time for the ball.
 The King's faith in the Queen is reinstated, infuriating the Cardinal, and a display of ballet and fireworks is shown to celebrate.

 Still, when all problems seem overcome, the English Duke of Buckingham plans to invade France, remove King Louis XIII and marry the Queen; on the other hand, Cardinal Richelieu and Milady want revenge on D'Artagnan and Buckingham.
 Milady orders Rochefort to kidnap Constance Bonacieux, and when D'Artagnan learns this he sets off to rescue her.
 Milady is captured by Buckingham in England, and orders John Felton to guard her.
 Felton falls in love with Milady; she seduces him and asks him to murder the Duke, which he does.
 Though she believes herself safe at a convent in Béthune, Constance receives a visit from her supposed benefactor, Milady de Winter, who poisons her; D'Artagnan arrives at the scene and she dies in his arms.
 Together with Athos, Porthos, Aramis and Milady's old enemy, the executioner of Lille, D'Artagnan corners Milady at a refuge in Armentières.
-She is captured and sentenced to die for her crimes, and her magical powers are depleted; Milady is then revealed to be Athos' own wife and that the executioner had once branded her with the Fleur-de-lis symbol.
+She is captured and sentenced to die for her crimes; Milady is then revealed to be Athos' own wife and that the executioner had once branded her with the Fleur-de-lis symbol.
 The villains defeated and the country's honour restored, the four companions return to their homeland mourning the lives lost but cheering for their triumphs.